uktrade/iigb-beta-content/content/beta/industries/financial-services/sub-sectors/fintech/sections/market-conditions/en_US.md

 ---
 title: Home to world-beating growth and opportunity
 ---
+As the [world’s fastest growing region for FinTech](https://www.gov.uk/government/publications/uk-fintech-on-the-cutting-edge), investors can benefit from:
+- a strong demand from a sophisticated market
+- an excellent IT and transport infrastructure
+- one of the largest pools of financial and entrepreneurial talent in the world

-The UK FinTech sector had a turnover of about £6.6 billion in revenue in 2015 and attracted about £524 million in investment in 2015.
+In 2015, the sector had a turnover of about £6.6 billion in revenue and attracted about £524 million in investment.

 The 4 strongest performing areas are: